MarkusFuchs68/Covid-19_detection/README.md

 * ./notebooks -> the notebooks used to develop this model

 ### pipenv
+We use pipenv for managing installed python libraries
+* run 'pip install pipenv' to install pipenv, if not done yet
+* create a virtual environment with 'pipenv install' (note: this repo initially created with python 3.9.6)
-* use "pipenv install \<library\>" instead of "pip install ...", pipenv automatically updates the Pipfile dependencies
+* use "pipenv install \<library\>" instead of "pip install ..." in order to install python libraries, pipenv automatically updates the Pipfile dependencies